armflorentlebeau/magisk-module-armnn/README.md

 ## Installation

-On the device, download the module from [here](https://github.com/armflorentlebeau/magisk-module-armnn/releases).
+On the device, download the latest module from [here](https://github.com/armflorentlebeau/magisk-module-armnn/releases/latest).

-Then, in a root shell, run:
+In a shell, enter `su` to run as root and CD into the directory where the module has been downloaded.

+Install the module with:
 ```
-magisk --install-module /sdcard/Download/magisk_module_armnn_23-02.zip
+magisk --install-module magisk_module_armnn_23-05.zip
 ```

 ## Enable disable module